The Bible Stands Alone

 Did you know that the Bible mentions in seven places that the universe is in a continuous state of expansion?
 We find this in Job 9:8, Psalm 104:2, Isaiah 40:22, 42:5, 44:24, 51:13, and Zechariah 12:1.
 The Hebrew verb being used in these verses is "natah", in the form of Qal active participle, which means "the stretcher out of them" (the heavens) and implies continual or ongoing stretching.

-Here are a couple examples displaying the Bibles predictive power of future scientific discoveries:
+Here are a couple of examples displaying the Bible's predictive power for future scientific discoveries:

 "Thus says the Lord, your Redeemer,

 And He who formed you from the womb: